strobo-inc/nrfjprog/README.md

 nrfjprog will automatically determine whether the PC is connected to a JLink debugger or a CMSIS-DAP/DAP-Link debugger, and use pynrfjprog or pyOCD accordingly to interface with the target device.

-Note, nrfjprog is ~15% faster when running it from a built executable as opposed to from Python.
+Note, nrfjprog is slightly faster when running as a built executable instead of from Python.

 # Running the .exe
 1. In Releases, download the correct compressed folder for your operating system and extract it.